dizzib/leanconf/readme.md

 Set `opts.asArray` to return top-level items in an array (default is `false`).

 Set `opts.comment` to change the comment character (default is `#`).
+Keys or values cannot contain this character.

+## <a name="value-parser"></a> var val = leanconf.value-parser(raw)

+This function parses a raw value-string to the most appropriate [data type] of boolean, floating-point number, integer, null or string.
+Replace or extend as required.

 # install